FelipeFlohr/flohr-common-utils/README.md

 # Flohr - Common Utils

-This repository contains utility classes that I will use throughout my Node projects.
+This repository contains utility classes that I will use throughout my Node/Web projects.